-export destinations -.
+Our findings suggest that bank financing has a significant and positive effect on a manufacturer's total volume of exports.
+We find that manufacturers use bank financing to increase their export market reach denoted by the number of export destinations.
 However, bank financing does not seem to have the same impact on the export outcomes of all manufacturers.
 Our results suggest that the positive effect of bank financing on a manufacturer's exports varies by manufacturing size.
-Bank financing seems to have a higher significant effect on medium sized manufacturers, operating through all export margins.
-Medium sized exporters use bank financing to increase their market reach, market penetration and product mix.
+Bank financing seems to have a higher significant effect on medium-sized manufacturers, operating through all export margins.
+Medium-sized exporters use bank financing to increase their market reach, market penetration and product mix.

 Empirically, our strategy uses the firm-year variation of the credit provided by banking institutions to estimate the bank financing elasticity of exports, while controlling for a manufacturer's prior leverage ratio, and a set of manufacturer and sector-year fixed effects.
-The use of manufacturer fixed effects sweeps out all the manufacturer specific non-observable factors that do not vary over time, but are related to a manufacturer's export performance and access to bank financing; while sector-year fixed effects control for macro and sector specific factors which in turn are known to affect a manufacturer's export performance and bank financing.
+The use of manufacturer fixed effects sweeps out all the manufacturer specific non-observable factors that do not vary over time, but are related to a manufacturer's export performance and access to bank financing.
+The sector-year fixed effects control for macro and sector specific factors which in turn are known to affect a manufacturer's export performance.